gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 fingers.
 "What's happening, where are we going, what if the water runs out, on and on and on.
 Feh."
 She spat the gooey remains of the cinnamon bark she'd been chewing into a cracked mug.
 "The Hett got right onto it too, of course.
-That Klaues fellow, he was in Market Square in a heartbeat, splashing silver around and tossing what-not into his wheelbarrow while everyone else was still picking themselves up."
+That Klaues fellow, he was in Mapmarket Square in a heartbeat, splashing silver around and tossing what-not into his wheelbarrow while everyone else was still picking themselves up."